WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 In this model, the AI Agent focuses on language understanding and user interaction, while the external workflow layer controls sequence, decisions, and next-step execution.

-This separation typically improves reliability, consistency, maintainability, and operational control.
+This separation typically improves:

+- reliability
+- consistency
+- maintainability
+- operational control

 ### Best Practice

+> **Rule of Thumb**
+> - use the model for interpretation
+> - use structured data for control

 A good rule of thumb is: